 If your parents make the decision to downsize, to move to a smaller home or assisted living or any other type of senior living arrangement the process will likely be difficult.
 Both physically and emotionally.
 The disruption to their daily routine and leaving what they know can be traumatic.

-But there are some ways that the process of downsizing elderly parents can be made easier for them and you.
+But there are some ways that the process of downsizing and moving to a new place can be made easier for them and you.

 It is particularly important for adult children to recognize that downsizing for a move to senior living can leave their aging parents feeling both emotionally and physically distressed, says Colleen Dwyer, RN, BSN, NHA, Executive Director and Administrator of Bryn Mawr Terrace .Brynmawrterrace.org

 5 Tips On How To Help Your Aging Parents Through The Downsizing Process:

 - Start talking to your senior loved ones about downsizing early

 - Treat them and their possessions with respect